ethereum/consensus-specs/specs/phase0/p2p-interface.md

 # Network fundamentals

-This section outlines the specification for the networking stack in Ethereum consensus layer clients.
+This section outlines the specification for the networking stack in Ethereum consensus-layer clients.

 ## Transport